Stock monitoring for serious investors

 Sources linked back to the original document

-Built for public-equity portfolios first
+Built for public-stock investors first

 What you get

-Designed for calm
+Designed for discipline

 Signal design